 Lilies, lotus flowers and camellias are associated with funerals.
 White flowers of any kind should be avoided.
 There is also a superstition that potted plants encourage disease.
 See more meanings of flowers by clicking here.

-Avoid things like scissors or knives because they can imply a break in their relationship or friendship with them.
-You don't want to sever your friendship, do you?
-O mirror it should also be avoided because it may suggest breaking and breaking.
+avoid things like scissors or knives because they can imply a break in a relationship or friendship with them.
+You don't want to sever your friendship do you?
+O mirror should also be avoided as it can suggest breakage and breakage.
 If you're dating, even worse!
-O comb that is pronounced kushi combines 2 hateful words that we have already seen in this article, death and suffering.
-Clocks they should also be avoided because it can indicate that time is up.
+O comb that is pronounced kushi combines 2 hateful words we've already seen in this article, death and suffering.
+Clocks should also be avoided because it can indicate that time is up.

-Do not give the same gifts to unequal individuals.
+Don't give the same gifts to unequal individuals.
 Social class is important and prominent in Japan.
-If you give a businessman a bottle of wine, don't give the boss the same.
+If you give a bottle of wine to a businessman, don't give the boss the same.

 Final tips for gifting someone

-Other interesting products that you can give are imported bouquets, cognac, bourbon and high quality wines.
+Other interesting products you can give away are imported bouquets, cognac, bourbon and high quality wines.
 Buy something that reflects the recipient's interests and tastes.
 Gifts in pairs are considered lucky.

-Styles and techniques of gift wrapping can mean something.
-O Pleat symbolizes joy.
-Combined colors as yin and yang they mean interconnected and interdependent forces in the natural world. asymmetry it is considered attractive in Japanese culture.
+Gift wrapping styles and techniques can have meaning.
+O pleat symbolizes joy.
+Colors matched like yin and yang they mean interconnected and interdependent forces of the natural world. asymmetry is considered attractive in Japanese culture.

 With thousands of years of culture, history and superstition, Japan is a country where things can mean more than you think.
-So it is always good to research more about the gift you want to give and the correct way to deliver it.
-Unfortunately we are not able to put all the tips and meanings in this article.
-If you want to add something important, we would like to see your comments and also your sharing.
+That's why it's always good to research more about the gift you want to give and the correct way to deliver it.
+Unfortunately, we can't put all the tips and meanings in this article.
+If you want to add something important, we'd love to see your comments as well as your sharing.
 Thank you xD